Hypertension Myths – Video Guide | KOSA Acupuncture in Tulsa OK

 Remark and Source:

-Lowering the thresholds of high blood pressure have failed to improve people’s health.
+Lowering the thresholds of high blood pressure has failed to improve people’s health.

-On the contrary, people have been getting sicker with higher rate.
+On the contrary, people have been getting sicker at a higher rate.

-Take a look at below article at American College of Cardiology about former President Franklin D. Roosevelt, which may convince you that our body is made to withstand up to 300/190 or even higher.
+Take a look at the below article from the American College of Cardiology about former President Franklin D. Roosevelt, which may convince you that our body is made to withstand up to 300/190 or even higher.

 On the morning of April 12, 1945, a blood pressure of 300/190 was recorded after Roosevelt reported a severe occipital headache while sitting for a portrait session.
 He subsequently lost consciousness and died.